100 Ways To Live More Sustainably | Simple & Practical Tips

 67. Reduce Meat Consumption: This is one that we are working on.
 While the meat production industry isn’t as horrible as it’s made to seem, it’s still very resource-intensive and contributes significantly to greenhouse gas emissions.

 68. Grow herbs on a patio or windowsill: Homegrown herbs reduce the need for transportation and packaging.
-Check out our little set up below.
+Check out our little setup below.

 69. Choose glass products instead of plastic: Not only are you avoiding plastic, but glass containers can be reused for many things.
 They can also be recycled too!